 Pick up your campervan in Bilbao and drive west to San Vicente through the excellent free A-8 motorway.
 Spend half a day visiting Santillana del Mar, one of Spain’s oldest and better-preserved villages.

-Santillana is just 40 km away from San Vicente, and besides its charming stone houses, it’s mostly known for the Altamira Caves, a UNESCO World Heritage Site.
+Santillana is just 40 km (~25 miles) away from San Vicente, and besides its charming stone houses, it’s mostly known for the Altamira Caves, a UNESCO World Heritage Site.

 Halfway between the two villages, Comillas is worth a short visit too.
 It’s a charming aristocratic villa set on rolling hills that shelter a secluded port and a beautiful beach.